RoseannaD/TeamSoftware/README.md

 * 'Model confidence level' does not update for Regression

 Proposed updated/improvements:
-Markup : * Reduce LSTM overfitting to reduce error rate <10%
+* Reduce LSTM overfitting to reduce error rate <10%
 * Improve help documentation
 * Add more stocks to predict using LSTM
 * Release a Mac version of FutureMetric